- Search The Registry

 Originally called Fifty-First Street School, it was built next to the Furlong Tract, a Black settlement established in a subdivided area.
 Holmes was also the first school in Los Angeles specifically built for a Black area.
 Holmes Avenue Elementary School was rebuilt in 1922 after a fire and was remodeled in 1933 after the earthquake.

 Holmes Avenue Elementary School consists of a two-story front building and a newer three-story rear section with a single-story building along one side.
 All new floors, ceilings, lights, and air conditioning were installed in the three-story building.
-In 1999, new shrubbery was added on the playground with Fichus trees lining the main corridor.
+1999 new shrubbery was added to the playground, with Fichus trees lining the main corridor.
 A Wonder of Reading Library was completed.